chihhoang/twitter-client/README.md

 Start by filling in Twitter developer app credentials in `./src/main/resources/twitter4j.properties`

 Also installing `Lombok` plugin is required in your IDE.
+Prefer to have: `Google-java-format plugin`

 Run the Spring boot app with
 ```$xslt